Hill Workouts Guide + Sample Workouts

 Here are some of the major benefits of hill training:

 • Improved leg strength.
+Hill reps strengthen your leg muscles, including your quads, and your glutes.
 Stronger legs mean higher speeds and less fatigue in races.

 • Better running form and efficiency.
+Hill circuits will help you run with good form (on the hills and on flat terrain).
 Your mechanics will improve and you’ll expend less energy when you run.

 • Overcome training plateaus.
 According to the American Council on Exercise, hill training helps you break through fitness plateaus.